 The school considers listening to the voices of CYP and actively seeking their views and opinions regarding bullying as an important part of our preventative work.
-The school regularly audits the way in which bullying is being addressed which includes, listening to CYP and ensuring they are given the opportunity to speak out, and have their voices heard on their experiences of bullying.
-CYP are actively encouraged to participate in identifying both the problems and solutions to bullying; reviewing and developing the school's Anti-Bullying Policy and practice and engaging in initiatives to support an anti-bullying ethos in school.
+CYP are actively encouraged to participate in identifying both the problems and solutions to bullying; reviewing and developing the school's Anti-Bullying

+Policy and practice and engaging in initiatives to support an anti-bullying ethos in school.
 CYP actively participate in:

-- Identifying when and where the bullying happens - Identifying new forms of bullying e.g. types of cyberbullying - Making decisions about how to address and tackle bullying - Reviewing the development and delivery of the taught curriculum focusing on aspects of bullying and discrimination - Learning how to play an active role in challenging bullying such as engaging in peer support schemes such as buddying, mentoring and mediating.
+- Identifying when and where the bullying happens - Identifying new forms of bullying e.g. types of cyberbullying - Making decisions about how to address and tackle bullying - Learning how to play an active role in challenging bullying such as engaging in peer support schemes such as buddying, mentoring and mediating.